contensis/contensis.github.io/voiceandtone-src/grammar-punctuation/README.md

 *It's doing its job.*

 ## Bold
-Use bold to indicate Contensis specific buttons e.g. **Submit & Approve**
+Use bold to indicate Contensis specific buttons that are being used e.g. Click **Submit & Approve**

 ## Capitalisation
 Capitalise these things: